GeorgeLy7/DEGSimilar/README.md

 ## Installation

-In order to use this package the BLAST+ executable must be installed.
+In order to use (and install) this package the BLAST+ executable must be installed.
 It may be installed from here:
 <https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download>

 In addition, R must be able to recognize the path to the BLAST